-Strategies: Separation Creek Planning Scheme provisions Private landowner/ Council Medium Encourage more diverse accommodation in small scale projects on the flatter land close to the Creek.
-ACCESS Provide a road network that reflects the character of the hamlets and act that these roads are shared by vehicles and pedestrians knowledges Improve pedestrian access between the hamlets and the foreshore.
-Improve pedestrian access between the beach and the hamlets, par general stores/café and hotel. ticularly the Improve the appearance of the Great Ocean Road and the hamlets bunnecessary signage y removing Strategies: General Maintain roads in their current form (as is practicable and safe), excluding works to implement the Stormwater Management Strategy and the Wildfire Management Overlay).
+Provide a road network that reflects the character of the hamlets and acknowledges that these roads are shared by vehicles and pedestrians

+Improve pedestrian access between the hamlets and the foreshore.

+Improve pedestrian access between the beach and the hamlets, particularly the general stores/café and hotel.

+Improve the appearance of the Great Ocean Road and the hamlets by removing unnecessary signage

+Strategies: General Maintain roads in their current form (as is practicable and safe), excluding works to implement the Stormwater Management Strategy and the Wildfire Management Overlay).
 Capital Works Council Medium Create or enhance safe pedestrian access from all parts of the hamlets to the foreshores.
 Capital Works Council Medium Construct zebra crossings (signage not flashing lights) with a pedestrian refuge on the Great Ocean Road opposite the general store in Wye River and opposite the middle foreshore car park at Kennett River.
 The precise location of both crossings would be subject to detailed survey work and approval by VicRoads.
 A grade separated crossing, such as a boardwalk under the road bridge, will be investigated at Wye River as an alternative to a pedestrian crossing of the Great Ocean Road.
-VicRoads funding/ Capital Works VicRoads/ Council High Introduce a 40kh/h zone through the hamlets during peak holiday times (subject to VicRoads approval).
+VicRoads funding/ Capital Works VicRoads/ Council High Introduce a 40kh/h zone through the hamlets during peak holiday times (subject to VicRoads approval.
 VicRoads VicRoads Medium Investigate options for dedicated pedestrian / bicycle pathways along the Great Ocean Road and inland.
 VicRoads funding/ Capital Works VicRoads/ Council High Improve in the efficiency of the existing foreshore car parks by delineating parking bays.
 Retain the informal appearance by retaining the unsealed surface and use of the palette of materials in accordance with the Wye River and Separation Creek Masterplan.
 VicRoads funding/ Capital Works VicRoads/ Council Medium Initiate discussions with the owners and managers of the riverside Caravan Park to determine if additional visitor car parking can be provided inside the Park's boundaries.
 Advocacy Council / DSE / Caravan Park operator.
-Short